HiDeoo/hideoo.dev/src/content/notes/contributing-to-starlight.md

   - Review [translation pull requests](https://github.com/withastro/starlight/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc+label%3Ai18n+) [^2]
 - [Discuss](https://github.com/withastro/starlight/discussions/categories/feature-requests) and share your ideas for new features [^3]

-[^1]: The ["Translating Astro docs"](https://astro-docs-docs.netlify.app/guides/i18n) page from the "Unofficial Official Guide to contributing to Astro docs" (and everything else in this guide) is a mine of amazing and well-written information and tips I highly recommend for anyone interested in contributing to the Astro or Starlight documentation.
+[^1]: The ["Translating Astro docs"](https://contribute.docs.astro.build/guides/i18n/) page from the "Astro Docs Docs" (and everything else in this documentation) is a mine of amazing and well-written information and tips I highly recommend for anyone interested in contributing to the Astro or Starlight documentation.
 [^2]: You can also review translation pull requests for languages you don't speak using the ["Astro Docs Translation Review Checklist"](https://hackmd.io/1KYnrpUQR0SAGTzHIUoUDg?view).
 [^3]: It is always a good idea to discuss your ideas before starting to work on them to make sure they are aligned with the project goals and to avoid wasting time on something that might not be accepted.